ArcticMC/Scenarios/descriptions.md

 ### Sudden Death (L)
 > Once Meet-up is called all players will be teleported into a 300x300 area of 0,0 and must fight from there!

+### Sugar Rush (L)
+> Consuming sugar will give you Speed II for 4 seconds.
+Sugar has a 15 second cooldown after expiration.

 ### Superheroes (H)
 > Everybody on a team will receive a superpower that will last for the entire game.
 A player can receive 1 of the following: Strength, Speed, Resistance, Double Health, Invisibility, or Jump Boost.
 Fall damage is off in this gamemode.
 For Health power: Gaps heal 3 hearts and Golden Heads heal 6 hearts. *Does not apply to potions!* (If teams of 5, Jump will be available, if teams of 6 or higher, Invisibility is available, unless the player is solo without a team.)